parse-community/docs/_includes/ios/queries.md

 }
 ```

-You can add additional constraints to the newly created `%{ParseQuery}` that act as an 'and' operator.
+You can add additional constraints to the newly created `PFQuery` that act as an 'and' operator.

 Note that we do not, however, support GeoPoint or non-filtering constraints (e.g. `nearGeoPoint`, `withinGeoBox...:`, `limit`, `skip`, `orderBy...:`, `includeKey:`) in the subqueries of the compound query.